grand-algoma-tour-img

 mlortz-lakesuperior-hwy17-grandalgomatour

 A stop at the Old Woman Bay rest area is a must as is Katherine Cove, to find a Group of Seven interpretive panels.
-The tree tunnel continues for the next 35 km then it’s lakeside causing all the way to Sault Ste.
+The tree tunnel continues for the next 35 km then it’s lakeside causing to Sault Ste.
 Marie.
 Trading Posts and picnic spots dot the route.
 Partake in some local smoked fish or a scoop of ice cream; shop for artworks by local artists or that special souvenir.
 Photo opportunities abound as do options to do absolutely nothing.
 Pick a beach, enjoy the moment, and take a nap, there is no rush.

 Back in Sault Ste.
 Marie, we are in no hurry to move on.
 Accommodations are varied and plentiful as are things to do.
 We keep the engine theme going at the Canadian Bushplane Heritage Centre.
 Take in a local craft brew right from the source and enjoy a delicious dinner out.
 The Grand Algoma Tour, epic roads and epic views, counterclockwise or otherwise, you won’t be disappointed.